 How do I remove a full directory in Linux?

-When attempting to remove a directory using a command such as the rmdir command, you may receive a prompt such as "rmdir: 'dir': Directory not empty" and be unable to delete the directory.
+When attempting to remove a directory using a command, such as rmdir, you may receive a prompt similar to "rmdir: 'dir': Directory not empty" and be unable to delete the directory.

-To remove a directory that contains other files or directories, use the following command.
+To remove a directory containing other files or directories, use the following command.

 rm -r mydir

 In the example above, you would replace "mydir" with the name of the directory you want to delete.
-For example, if the directory was named "files", you would type rm -r files at the prompt.
+Executing the command would recursively delete all files and subdirectories in that directory.

 By default, rm does not prompt you to confirm deletions.
 If rm deletes the files successfully, it displays no output, and silently returns exit status 0 (success).